julioguzman19/liri-node-app/README.md

 ## Objective:
 - Liri is a Language Interpretation and Recognition Interface
-- Liri is a Command line node app that takes in parameters and gives you back data.
+- Liri is a Command line node app that takes in parameters and gives you back data
 - Liri will retrieve data from Spotify,Bandsintown, or OMDB API based on users input via the command line

 ## Layout Includes: